Anclagen/RainyDays-Cross-Course-Project/README.md

 ![Homepage Preview](/report_documentation/homepage_preview.jpg)

-A fictional project for online outdoor jacket sales company Rainydays, an ongoing assignment spanning multiple courses hand ins for Noroff.
+A fictional project for online outdoor jacket sales company Rainydays, an ongoing assignment spanning multiple courses assignments.

 ## Description

-The aim of the project was to create a responsive website for an online jacket retailer using HTML5 and CSS3 initially.
-Later implimenting JavaScript to grab querystrings to display the selected product on the product page, and impliment a cart system.
-Then using WordPress in combination with its WooCommerce plugin as a headless CMS, pulling the products onto are site, and using querystrings to call specific products.
-The current version also has a working cart system, and order history using Local Storage.
+The aim of the project was to create a responsive website for an online jacket retailer using HTML and CSS initially.
+Later implementing JavaScript to grab query strings to display the selected product on the product page, and implement a cart system using local storage.
+Then adding WordPress with it's WooCommerce plugin as a headless CMS to generate are products.

 Development Stages

 - Design website in adobeXD.
 - User test Adobe XD prototype.
-- Create website in HTML5 and CSS3.
+- Create website in HTML and CSS.
-- User test current design.
+- User test site.
-- From feedback imporve and implement more functionality using JavaScript.
+- From feedback improve and implement more functionality using JavaScript.
 - Create a WordPress installation and use WooCommerce to host product information.
 - Generate the sites product content using the WordPress API.